 - WireGuard.
 The most used option with the best speed, privacy, and security.

 The last one is the best, with superior speed, stable performance, and top-tier security.
 OpenVPN and IKEv2 are great for security, but lack speed in comparison.
 CyberGhost also lets you customize these protocols based on your needs.
-For example, you can use TCP or UDP transfer protocols.
+For example, you can use TCP or UDP protocols.

 TCP is great for reliability, while UDP is faster but less capable of bypassing VPN blocks.
 The Protocol menu lets you select the MTU size and dictate the performance.
 You can transfer small packets or set the option to Auto.
 However, there’s also the Gaming mode, which improves speed and reduces latency.
+Lastly, you can disable IPv6 connections if you don’t need them.

 🤓 Smart Rules Configuration